workflowhub-eu/about/How-to-make-a-workflow-RO-crate.md

   The metadata properties are based on the [BioSchemas workflow profile](https://bioschemas.org/profiles/Workflow)  .

 - **HTML file**\
-  A web page serving the meta data in a human readable way.
+  A web page serving the metadata in a human readable way.
   - Original URL
   - Author (creators)
   - License